-Our accreditation is a reflection of our commitment to the future of health care in our community.
-By managing and preventing chronic disease and promoting healthy life-styles, we aim to empower our patients to take a pro-active approach in managing their self-care and wellbeing.
+CHC’s recognition is a reflection of our commitment to improving the health of our community.
+By managing and preventing chronic disease and promoting healthy lifestyles, we aim to empower our patients to take a proactive approach in managing their self-care and well-being.

 In August 2022, HRSA awarded the below CHQR badges recognizing CHC’s organizational PCMH status, as well as notable quality improvement achievements in the following areas: